 Woodnest is a project that quietly sits in an extraordinary situation.
 The architecture aims to allow people to pause and appreciate the smaller details of the natural environments we inhabit; the grain of timber, the daily rhythm of the forest and the sensation of dwelling in nature.

-The treehouses start at approximately $320 USD a night.
+The treehouses start at approximately $320 USD a night (price subject to change).

 Location: Odda, Norway